a20351766/udo.1.4.0/docs/source/developapps/application.md

 ## Basic Flow

-An application interacts with a blockchain network using the Fabric SDK.
+An application interacts with a blockchain network using the UDO SDK.
 Here's a simplified diagram of how an application invokes a commercial paper smart
 contract: